Chart Color Schemes

 Annerley features high concentrations of group households and lone person households, with a median household size of 2.2 people

 Family households account for 54.5% of all households, including 19.8% couples with children, 25.2% couples without children, and 7.5% single parent families.
-Non-family households constitute the remaining 45.5%, with lone person households at 32.7% and group households making up 12.8%.
+Non-family households comprise the remaining 45.5%, with lone person households at 32.7% and group households making up 12.8%.
 The median household size is 2.2 people.

 Frequently Asked Questions - Households